 Know when to abandon your plan and just wing it.
 Your instincts may not always be right, but you should try to listen to that little voice inside your head telling you to wait just a little longer or try a different vantage point.
 What I mean is don't stick to your routine if your spidey-sense is tingling and telling you to do otherwise.
 IMG_6702

 The best light of the day is typically right after sunrise and just before sunset - the golden hour.
 As a rule of thumb, animals are typically more active during these times, so everyone wins - good light and good action.
-Last Light on Owl This one is tough for me because I’m dealing with nap times, school, meals, soccer/baseball practice, and bath and bed time - but I do my best.
+Last Light on Great-horned Owl This one is tough for me because I’m dealing with nap times, school, meals, soccer/baseball practice, and bath and bed time - but I do my best.

 You can shoot with the sun at your back and stretch those hours of light a little further.
 The quality of light will not be the same but you can continue to shoot and achieve useable results.